HaikalDev27/NeonTxt/README.md

 # NeonTxt
-An editable text with blinkedneon light
+An editable text with blinked neon light